ElectronVector/fake_function_framework/README.md

 There are unit and integration tests for the plug-in itself.
 These are run with the default `rake` task.
 The integration test runs the tests for the example project in examples/fff_example.
-This example uses the installed gem version of Ceedling.
+For the integration tests to succeed, this repository must be placed in a Ceedling tree in the plugins folder.

 ## More examples

 There is an example project in examples/fff_example.
 It shows how to use the plug-in with some full-size examples.
-Note that this example uses the installed gem version of Ceedling (which must be installed).